huijing/huijing.github.io/resume/index.md

 ###Summary
 <ul class="summary">
 <li class="no-margin">I am a self-taught designer and developer, based in Singapore.</li>
-<li class="no-margin">I agree that great design is timeless, intuitive and aesthetic.</li>
+<li class="no-margin">I believe that great design is timeless, intuitive and aesthetic.</li>
 <li class="no-margin">I have learnt that coding standards and best practices are absolutely critical for the long-term success of any software project.</li>
 <li class="no-margin">I see teamwork, open communication and compassion as the most key values for working together. </li>
 <li class>I realised that adaptability, curiosity and humility are the most important qualities to have for succeeding in the tech industry.</li>